-- 222/322 International Human Rights: An Introduction (AV) In this course, we will examine some of the basic theories that have defined the study of human rights and then explore issues involving rights violations as they involve mass violence, poverty, and inaccessibility to basic health care.
+- 190 Global Titans (.5) This spring seminar allows students enrolled in the Global Titans First-year Experience to continue their cohort experience.
+Prerequisite: Admission into the Global Titans FYE and the fall Global Titans Gateway 100 section and instructor permission.
+Offered each spring. - 222/322 International Human Rights: An Introduction (AV) In this course, we will examine some of the basic theories that have defined the study of human rights and then explore issues involving rights violations as they involve mass violence, poverty, and inaccessibility to basic health care.
 We also investigate international efforts to redress human rights abuses such as the workings of truth and reconciliation commissions and international criminal courts.
 Offered every other year. - 240 Introduction to International Studies (G) An examination from a global perspective of the major forces that have shaped and continue to influence our world.
 The course does not attempt exhaustive coverage of global problems, issues, and twentieth century history, but instead attempts to provide an interpretive framework for understanding those issues and problems.
+Offered each spring.

-Offered each spring. - 270 Special Topic An interdisciplinary course with variable content depending on the particular aspects of the international experience selected for study.
+- 260/360 Contemporary Global Cinema This course is designed to compare and contrast examples of global cinema as an art form that facilitates critical thought about the attitudes, philosophies, values, and lifestyles portrayed onscreen with particular attention paid to gender, sexuality, race/ethnicity, and class.
+Students will view international films from the 21st century and examine them as aesthetic and cultural texts.
+Courses taught in English; films shown will have English subtitles.
+Offered occasionally. - 270 Special Topic An interdisciplinary course with variable content depending on the particular aspects of the international experience selected for study.
 Emphasis may be directed towards a country, region or theme.
 See current Program of Classes to determine if this course fulfills general education requirements.
 Offered occasionally. - 370 Special Topic An examination at the advanced level of selected international topics not covered in international studies courses.
 Course content varies depending upon the topic, which may be directed toward a country, region or theme.
 See current Program of Classes to determine if this course fulfills general education requirements.
-Offered occasionally.

-- 373 Education and International Development (CSI, G, W) Throughout the world, enhanced educational opportunity has been viewed as an important means of improving people's lives.
+Offered occasionally. - 373 Education and International Development (CSI, G, W) Throughout the world, enhanced educational opportunity has been viewed as an important means of improving people's lives.
 This assumption will be examined by analyzing educational policies in Asia, Latin America, and Africa.
 Specific topics that will be covered include literacy, student protest, and the educational treatment of girls, indigenous peoples, street children, child refugees, and child laborers.
 Offered in alternate May Terms. - 397 Internship Supervised experiential learning for students in International Studies.
 A substantial written project is required.
 Other requirements and placement to be specified in the internship learning contract.
 Course will not count towards the major or minor in International Studies.
 Prerequisites: Junior or senior standing and consent of Director of International Studies.
 Offered as needed. - 450 Special Project A major original research project developed and implemented in consultation with a faculty mentor.
 Particularly appropriate for qualified students seeking to graduate with Research Honors.
 Prerequisite: Consent of Director of International Studies.
 Offered as needed. - 488 Senior Seminar (W) An advanced analysis of a particular topic in international studies through a seminar format.
 Each student researches and writes a substantial paper which involves a detailed and original examination of an international issue or which focuses on a country or region.
 Offered each spring.